Calcium hydroxide: Structure and preparation

+Alongside the production of quicklime from limestone by calcination, this is one of the oldest known chemical reactions; evidence of prehistoric production dates back to at least 7000 BCE.

 Uses

 Calcium hydroxide is commonly used to prepare lime mortar.

 One significant application of calcium hydroxide is as a flocculant, in water and sewage treatment.
 It forms a fluffy charged solid that aids in the removal of smaller particles from water, resulting in a clearer product.
 This application is enabled by the low cost and low toxicity of calcium hydroxide.
 It is also used in fresh-water treatment for raising the pH of the water so that pipes will not corrode where the base water is acidic, because it is self-regulating and does not raise the pH too much.

-It is also used in the preparation of ammonia gas (NH3), using the following reaction: